epfremmer/behat-starter-project/README.md

 1. Change the base_url Guzzle config value to your API's base url
 1. Run Behat tests `bin/behat`

+note: you may need to update the behat config & feature context namespaces
+      to work with your existing project namespace

 ### How it works

 Behat is split into two main components feature files & context classes.